 The field SAT Payment Term of table Payment Terms contains a value (TEST1) that cannot be found in the related table (SAT Payment Term).

 Same option as the header.
-But we can select wich tables to apply.
+But we can select which tables to apply.

 Same option as the header.
-Only difference is that we can do it for one or more tables.
+The only difference is that we can do it for one or more tables.

 5. LINE FIELDS